Participants established their eligibility to compete by demonstrating technical capability, manufacturing capacity, and market reach.

 The Hot Water Innovation Prize is a national competition led by the Northwest Energy Efficiency Alliance (NEEA) designed to speed the development of affordable and easy-to-install split system heat pump water heaters for space-constrained installations.

-The Prize will be awarded for a turnkey system with an indoor tank and separate compressor-evaporator unit housed outdoors.
-These systems will make high-efficiency water heating possible in homes and multifamily buildings where current heat pump water heaters don’t fit.
-By rewarding innovation, collaboration, and real-world feasibility, the Prize is helping move the industry toward a cleaner and more efficient future.
+The Prize focuses on real-world feasibility and market readiness, rewarding manufacturers for the development of turnkey systems with an indoor tank and an outdoor compressor.
+This makes high-efficiency water heating possible where today’s heat pump water heaters don’t fit.
+By recognizing innovation, affordability, and real-world feasibility, the Prize is helping move the industry toward a cleaner and more efficient future.

 The Prize focuses on smaller (e.g., 35-gallon) split systems because they extend efficiency benefits to smaller or space-constrained homes, including apartments in multifamily buildings.
-NEEA estimates show they can reduce water heating electricity use by up to 60%, saving each consumer hundreds of dollars annually while significantly lowering emissions.
+NEEA estimates these systems can reduce water-heating electricity use by up to 60%, saving individual households hundreds of dollars annually while significantly lowering emissions.
+Split system heat pump water heaters represent a major market opportunity, with 1 to 2.4 million units in potential annual sales.

 Utilities and energy-efficiency organizations have a unique opportunity to help move this technology from lab to field.

 We invite utilities and other program-focused organizations to join the national effort to promote winning designs from the Hot Water Innovation Prize.
-We invite you to join our Co-sponsor, the Vermont Energy Investment Corporation (VEIC), in leading demonstrations of winning product.
+We invite you to join our Co-sponsors, Bonneville Power Administration, New Buildings Institute, Vermont Energy Investment Corporation, and Efficiency Vermont, in leading demonstrations of winning products.
 Co-sponsors are also invited to launch early utility incentive pilots beginning in 2027.
 These efforts will provide valuable data on performance, installation, and customer satisfaction, laying the groundwork for broader adoption.

-Interested utilities and program sponsors can contact us to explore collaboration or co-funding opportunities.
+Interested utilities and program sponsors can contact us to explore collaboration opportunities.

 We’re inviting industry associations, trade groups, nonprofits, and media outlets to join as Media Co-sponsors.
 These communications partners play an important role by sharing updates, stories, and results through their communication channels, like newsletters, events, or social media.